Personal Injury Law

 Example 3: Francis works in San Francisco as a nanny in a family’s private home.
 She lives on site and is paid $16 per hour.
 She works 10 hours a day, Monday-Saturday.
 Sunday is her day off.
 Francis is a domestic worker, but is not a personal attendant.
 On Monday-Friday, she is to be paid $16 per hour for the first 9 hours each day, and $24 per hour for the 10th hour each day.
 Because Saturday is her 6th consecutive day, she is to be paid at $24 per hour for the first 9 hours and $32 per hour for the 10th hour.

-If your domestic employer has failed to pay you overtime, or has not calculated it correctly, call the wage and hour attorneys at Spencer Young Law today for your free consultation!
+If your domestic employer has failed to pay you overtime, or has not calculated it correctly, call Spencer Young Law today for your free consultation with a wage and hour attorney!